 Rooibos production started around 1900, going commercial in the 1930s when producers figured out how to germinate the seeds instead of harvesting the leaves from the wild.
 Rooibos is only grown in a 3000 square-mile area in the Cedarburg Mountains near Cape Town, South Africa.

-Honeybush is even rarer: it only grows in the mountains just north of the Cape of Good Hope, and, believe it or not, is only grown in the wild.
-Despite decades of research, Honeybush has resisted efforts to cultivate it commercially.
+Honeybush is even rarer; it only grows in the mountains just north of the Cape of Good Hope, and, believe it or not, is only grown in the wild.
+Despite decades of research, honeybush has resisted efforts to cultivate it commercially.
 This may be due to as-yet-unknown interactions with ants and birds.

-For iced tea, both types will make a yummy and refreshing drink.
-Use triple the quantity of tea you would normally use for a hot tea (i.e. 3-4 teaspoons instead of 1-2) used.
-I like to make at least 32oz (a quart) so I have plenty to drink, and find 3-4 tsp is good for that much water.
-Let the tea steep for at least twenty minutes, possibly overnight.
-Then put in the fridge, or pour directly over ice.
+For iced tea, both rooibos and honeybush make for a yummy and refreshing drink.
+Use triple the quantity of tea you would normally use for a hot tea (i.e. 3-4 teaspoons instead of 1-2 per cup) to get a nice strong brew that can be diluted with ice.
+I like to make at least 32oz (a quart) so that I have plenty to drink.
+Play around and see how strong you would like to make it (remembering you can also put in less tea and brew it for longer).

 It’s a Rooibos-Honeybush Tie!

-And of course...All of the information regarding the herbs, botanicals, minerals, vitamins, etc., is information drawn from traditional use data or academic research and should be regarded as such.
+All of the information regarding the herbs, botanicals, minerals, vitamins, etc., is information drawn from traditional use data or academic research and should be regarded as such.
 If you, the reader, has a health or medical concern, please consult your healthcare professional.
 The information found here is not meant to diagnose, treat, prescribe or cure and has not been evaluated by the FDA.
-The information here is for educational use only.
+This information is for educational purposes only.

-Rooibos & Honeybush References and Further Reading
+Rooibos & Honeybush References